Sindang Jaya

 Sindang Jaya is a village (desa) and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-The district covers an area of 41.39 km^{2}, and had a population of 77,025 at the 2010 Census and 91,170 at the 2020 Census; the official estimate as at mid 2024 was 100,376 (comprising 51,082 males and 49,294 females).
+The district covers an area of 41.39 km^{2}, and had a population of 77,025 at the 2010 Census and 91,170 at the 2020 Census; the official estimate as of mid-2024 was 100,376 (comprising 51,082 males and 49,294 females).
 The district centre is located in the village of Sindang Asih.

 History

 Sindang Jaya District was previously part of the areas of Pasarkemis and Rajeg Districts before it was split off from the western and southern parts respectively of those districts on 29 December 2006.

 Communities

 Sindang Jaya District is sub-divided into seven rural villages (desa), all sharing the postcode of 15561.
-These are listed below with their areas and their officially-estimated populations as at mid 2024.
+These are listed below with their areas and their officially-estimated populations as of mid-2024.